 What can I do to help protect the local sea turtles?

 Keep the beach clean, flat, and dark.
 Remove all beach furniture and trash at the end of the day.
 Fill in holes and knock down sand obstructions.
 Turn porch lights off and pull curtains closed on beach front property.
+Keep those flashlights off or use red LED flashlights.
 Protect the locals!

 If you dig holes on the beach, please fill them in before you leave for the day.
-Big holes such as these are not only dangerous for nesting turtles and hatchlings, they are also very dangerous for people who may be walking on the beach at night, Please keep the beach flat!
+Big holes such as these are not only dangerous for nesting turtles and hatchlings, they are also very dangerous for people who may be walking on the beach at night, Please keep the beach flat and safe!

 You can help.
 Download and share our Fill in your holes poster

 What can people see when the visit Amelia Island?

 Visitors to Amelia Island frequently ask if they can watch turtles nest or watch hatchlings come out of the nest.
 Only on a very rare occasion can people witness either of these remarkable events.
 We do not conduct turtle walks to observe nesting.
 Amelia Island does not have the nesting density of south Florida beaches, not to mention the fact that turtles nest anytime from sunset to sun up.
 The same is true for hatchling emergences.
 Baby turtles hatch from the egg anywhere from 1-3 days before emerging from the nest and crawling to the sea.

 Incubation is not exact.
 There is a 10 day window in which hatchlings will emerge from a nest.
 Again, this can happen anytime from sunset to sun up.